aripiz/cfa-index/README.md

 This repository hosts the dashboard for the "ChildFund Alliance Index - 2024 Edition," a comprehensive statistical index evaluating the inclusion of children and women across various countries.
 Developed for WeWorld Onlus, a member of the ChildFund Alliance, this tool provides valuable insights into global inclusion efforts.

+## Development Version

+Access the development version of the [dashboard](https://cfaindex.onrender.com).

 ## Features

 - Interactive data visualization